openmod-tracker/amiris/CONTRIBUTING.md

 ### Release plan

 There is currently no fixed release schedule.
-However, there is a [Roadmap](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Roadmap) with tentative release dates.
+However, there is a [Roadmap](./docs/Roadmap.md) with tentative release dates.
 Minor bug fixes are released continuously.

 ## What is where?

 Here you can find information on how to contribute.
-For a general overview of AMIRIS please visit the [AMIRIS-Wiki](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/home).
+For a general overview of AMIRIS please visit the [documentation](./docs/home.md).
 There, you will also find relevant background information such as a glossary and a description of existing model components.
 AMIRIS is based on FAME - an open Framework for distributed Agent-based Modelling of Energy systems.
 Please visit [FAME on GitLab](https://gitlab.com/fame-framework/wiki/-/wikis/home) to get more details about this framework.

-Installation instructions can be found in the Wiki's [Getting-started](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Get-Started) section.
+Installation instructions can be found in the [Getting-started](./docs/Get-Started.md) section.

 Issues and bugs are tracked in the [Repository](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/issues) on GitLab.

 We kindly ask you to discuss the development and configuration of AMIRIS on the [openMod Forum](https://forum.openmod.org/tag/amiris).

-Tag naming conventions, definitions of done, etc. can be found in the [Contribute](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/Contribute) section of the wiki.
+Tag naming conventions, definitions of done, etc. can be found in the [Contribute](./docs/Community/Contribute.md) section of the documentation.

 ## Support

-Please see our dedicated [Support Page](https://gitlab.com/dlr-ve/esy/amiris/amiris/-/wikis/Community/Support) in the AMIRIS Wiki.
+Please see our dedicated [Support Page](./docs/Community/Support.md).

 # How to Contribute